codeguy/php-the-right-way/_includes/language-highlights.md

 # Language Highlights

-## Namespaces

-As mentioned above, the PHP community has a lot of developers creating lots of code.
-This means that one library's PHP code may use the same class name as another library.
-When both libraries are used in the same namespace, they collide and cause trouble.

-_Namespaces_ solve this problem.
-As described in the PHP reference manual, namespaces may be compared to operating system directories that _namespace_ files; two files with the same name may co-exist in separate directories.
-Likewise, two PHP classes with the same name may co-exist in separate PHP namespaces.
-It's as simple as that.

-It is important for you to namespace your code so that it may be used by other developers without fear of colliding with other libraries.

-* [Read about Namespaces][namespaces]

 ## Programming Paradigms

-PHP is a flexible, dynamic language that supports a variety of techniques.
+PHP is a flexible, dynamic language that supports a variety of programming techniques.
 It has evolved dramatically over the years, notably adding a solid object-oriented model in PHP 5.0 (2004), anonymous functions and namespaces in PHP 5.3 (2009), and traits (or mixins) in PHP 5.4 (2012).

 ### Object-oriented Programming